EASME Projects

 Thermostable Proteins

 Heat denatures and unfolds proteins.
 Thermostable proteins are adapted to maintain structure and function at high temperatures.
-Taq polymerase, a thermostable variant of DNA polymerase I, discovered in 1976 \cite{Chien}, is the prototypical example.
+Taq polymerase, a thermostable variant of DNA polymerase I, discovered in 1976 Chien et al., is the prototypical example.
 In a world with changing climates, EASME holds the potential to help agriculture adapt quickly, by learning the differences between regular proteins and their thermostable variants, then solving any environmental problems through speedy evolutionary rescue.
 By applying EASME we could produce a set of thermostable variants for any protein.

 Virus Mutation Prediction